 Believer, your body, including its attractions and longings for sin, will one day be finally and fully redeemed (Romans 8:23).
 When that redemption happens, in a flash, you will never have a misplaced attraction again, because all your desires for intimacy and love will be completely fulfilled in Jesus Christ.

 If you’re a Christian struggling with same-sex attractions, know that you are not defined by your sin.
 Your identity is not determined by your temptations.
-“Embrace who you really are” by embracing Jesus Christ and your new life found in him (2 Corinthians 5:17).
-“Be true to yourself” by clinging to Truth himself (John 14:6) and enjoying the freedoms Christ purchased for you with his blood.
+“Embrace who you really are” by embracing Jesus Christ and your new life found in him (2 Corinthians 5:17) and enjoying the freedoms Christ purchased for you with his blood.